Arief-AK/Jetson-nano-OpenCV/README.md

 ### Commit 5:
 Drawing and modifying video output.
 Add shapes, lines and text onto the video frame and display it.

+### Commit 6:
+Implement a simple state and event handler.
+Recognise and process mouse click with event handling implmentation.
+Create new window and implement 'eyedrop' or 'colour grab' functionality.
+This is useful for tracking specific colour of an item in future implementations.